eclipse/xtext/Builds.md

 * The root `pom.xml` (in `xtext-xtend` it's named `tycho-pom.xml`) lists the subprojects to be included in the build.
 * The parent modules `org.eclipse.xtext.tycho.parent` and `org.eclipse.xtend.tycho.parent` define the common plug-in configuration.
 * The target platform modules `org.eclipse.xtext.target` and `org.eclipse.xtend.target` define from where to fetch the dependencies.
-This includes both external dependencies such as EMF and upstream Xtext projects, which are referenced via the p2 repositories created by [Jenkins build jobs](#the-build-servers).
+This includes external dependencies such as EMF as well as upstream Xtext projects, which are referenced via the p2 repositories created by [Jenkins build jobs](#the-build-servers).
 * The modules `org.eclipse.xtext.p2-repository` and `org.eclipse.xtend.p2-repository` list the plug-ins and features to be exported.
 The resulting p2 repositories are copied to `build/p2-repository`.
 * The [Xtend](http://xtend-lang.org) code is compiled with the [xtend-maven-plugin](https://github.com/eclipse/xtext-xtend/tree/master/org.eclipse.xtend.maven.plugin).